-The above table shows a consistent high level of families that agreed, strongly agreed, or very strongly agreed with each of the family outcomes.
-The State targets were exceeded in for the past nine years for all three family outcomes.
-The overall survey response rate for SFY 2020 was 17.3%.
+The above table shows a consistently high level of families that agreed, strongly agreed, or very strongly agreed with each of the family outcomes.
+The State targets were exceeded for the past nine years for all three family outcomes.
+The overall survey response rate for SFY 2021 was 19.47%.
+Because the MITP wants to receive feedback from all families, Improvement Plans are required for local ITPs whose response rates are below the state mean.
+Through these Improvement Plans, local ITPs must develop strategies and activities to increase family participation in the survey.